-The goal is to earn 1000 XP before the month is out.
-For completing this you will earn the Duocon Keynote badge.
+The goal is either to earn 1000 XP or to complete a certain amount of quests before the month is out.
+For completing this you will earn the Duocon 2022 badge.

-Badges can only be earned once, so if you don’t hit your XP target by the end of the month you won’t get another chance to earn it.
+Badges can only be earned once, so if you don’t hit your target by the end of the month you won’t get another chance to earn it.
 So time is of the essence!

 Once you’ve completed a challenge, the badge will appear in your ‘Completed’ section.

 Up for some friendly competition?
 Then be sure to follow me on Duolingo!

 (If the link doesn’t work then just type my username into the ‘Search for friends’ bar on the app)